-Damon W. Root is a senior editor of Reason magazine and Reason.com, where he writes about legal affairs, politics, and history.
+Damon Root is a senior editor of Reason magazine and Reason.com, where he writes about law, politics, and history.
 He is the author of Overruled: The Long War for Control of the U.S. Supreme Court (Palgrave Macmillan).

-Root's writing on the 14th Amendment has been cited by the Texas Supreme Court and by leading scholarly journals, including the Columbia Law Review and the Georgetown Journal of Law & Public Policy and his reporting on eminent domain has been cited in the Fordham Urban Law Journal.
-His 2007 essay on libertarian NAACP co-founder Moorfield Storey was recommended in Race & Liberty in America: The Essential Reader (University Press of Kentucky).
+Root's work has been cited by the Texas Supreme Court and by leading scholarly journals, including the Columbia Law Review and the Georgetown Journal of Law & Public Policy.
+His 2007 essay on NAACP co-founder Moorfield Storey was recommended in Race & Liberty in America: The Essential Reader (University Press of Kentucky).

-Root's writing has appeared in the New York Post, New York Daily News, Chicago Sun-Times, Washington Times, WallStreetJournal.com, New York Press, Cato Policy Report, and other publications.
+Root's writing has appeared in the New York Post, New York Daily News, Chicago Sun-Times, Washington Times, WallStreetJournal.com, New York Press, The Globe and Mail, and other publications.

-Root has spoken before audiences at Harvard Law School, Georgetown Law Center, Columbia University, and the New York Civil Liberties Union, Columbia University, and the Cato Institute and has appeared on the Fox Business Channel, SIRIUS Satellite Radio, and other media outlets.
+Root has spoken before audiences at Harvard Law School, Georgetown Law Center, Columbia University, and the New York Civil Liberties Union, and he has been featured on C-SPAN's Book TV, the Fox Business Channel, New York Public Radio, SIRIUS Satellite Radio, and other media outlets.